jsbien/djview-poliqarp_fork/Windows-cross-compile.md

 # Cross-compiling djview4poliqarp for Windows on Linux

 ## 1. Rationale

 Compiling on Windows is not simple, requires installation of special IDEs, manually moving files, etc. Cross-compilation allows to do it on your favourite Linux distribution and automate the process.

-To cross-compile this application, you need:
+Generally, to cross-compile this application, you need:

  * A cross-compile toolchain
  * cross-compiled [Qt](https://www.qt.io/download-open-source/) libraries
  * cross-compiled [djvulibre](http://djvu.sourceforge.net/) libraries